Marketing 101 – 5 Tips for Your Therapy Clinic

 Confession: I hate marketing.
 It’s my least favorite part of my job.
 It is so hard to open yourself up to that much rejection but still stay positive.
 It feels like the professional version of blind dating, except the other person probably already has a significant other.
 But effective marketing is crucial to growing a business.
 Even therapists who aren’t owners of the clinic need to be comfortable going out to talk to doctors and PAs.
 But it is not a comfortable thing for most people.

-TIP #1 – Be Yourself
+Number #1 idea for marketing for therapist – Be Yourself

 Try to go into each interaction as calm and relaxed as possible.
 Being authentic and genuine sets you apart from the dozens of other reps that doctors and referral coordinators encounter each week.
 They want to know who their patients will be interacting with.
 Trying to be someone you aren’t will come across instantly to them and it’s a major turn-off.
 Let them see your natural personality, warmth and concern for their patient’s care.
 We all care for our patients, the provider just wants to see that from the therapist also.